Aditya-1998k/Agent/README.md

 **SOA Agent** is a lightweight, configuration-driven service built to handle background processing using **RabbitMQ**.
 It acts as a **Service-Oriented Architecture (SOA) agent**, dynamically spawning workers for different queues defined in `config.ini`.

-This agent powers background tasks like sending welcome emails, notifications, and other asynchronous events for your systems — such as the **Task Tracker Backend**.
+This agent powers background tasks like sending welcome emails, notifications, and other asynchronous events for your systems.

 ---